Clarisa Huber

 Clarisa Belén Huber (born 22 December 1984) is an Argentine footballer who plays as a midfielder for Boca Juniors.
-She was a member of the Argentina women's national team.
+She has been a member of the Argentina women's national team.
 She also played futsal at Club El Porvenir, CA Atlanta and the Argentina women's national team.

 Club career

 Huber started her career in 1999 for futsal club El Porvenir.
 In 2003, she transferred to association football, signing for Boca Juniors and debuting with the Argentine national team, with which she played the 2003 and 2007 FIFA World Cups.
 In 2008, she moved to Spain to play for Prainsa Zaragoza.

 Returning to Argentina in 2011, she subsequently focused in futsal, and she was the captain of the Argentine national team at the 2011 World Tournament.